10 Trending TikTok Sounds And How To Use Them (Updated Monthly)

 Audio: Ghosts ‘n’ Stuff - deadmau5

-Christmas Is Coming - DM Production (2.3M Videos)
+5. Christmas Is Coming - DM Production (2.3M Videos)

-Yes, October can feel early to ring in the holidays, however, many audiences are planning their holiday wishlists, or just getting in the spirit early.
+Yes, November can feel early to ring in the holidays; however, many audiences are planning their holiday wishlists, or just getting in the spirit early.
 Plan to create holiday content in the Fall and share throughout November and December (sometimes, the right piece of content can even have life in the hazy period between Hannukah, Christmas, and the New Year.
 Use this instrumental, bell-filled song in any sort of Christmas content.
 Think baking tutorials, decorating inspiration, or even holiday jokes.

 Audio: Christmas is Coming - DM Production

-Image credit: @PSG
+Image credit: @psg

-Maui Wowie - Kid Cudi (550.9K Videos)
+6. Maui Wowie - Kid Cudi (550.9K Videos)

 This Kid Cudi song is having a second life on TikTok, spawned when user @aaronxbrownn lip-synced to the track while swinging from a light post.
 Can you hang from a light post or from anything, really?
 Then this is an easy trend to participate in.
 If you’re a brand attempting to reach Gen Z and aren’t confined to ‘approved for business use’ sounds, use the song to back behind-the-scenes or product-focused content, or, if you’re a fashionor retail brand, leverage and engage with UGC from creators wearing your brand (like the example from creator Katie Fang below) or style some different outfits and have your social team partake in the trend.